Paper: Types, thickness, and weight

-Most commercial paper sold in North America is cut to standard paper sizes based on customary units and is defined by the length and width of a sheet of paper.
+Most commercial paper sold in North America is cut to standard paper sizes based on customary units, defined by the length and width of a sheet of paper.

 The ISO 216 system used in most other countries is based on the surface area of a sheet of paper, not on a sheet's width and length.
 It was first adopted in Germany in 1922 and generally spread as nations adopted the metric system.
-The largest standard size paper is A0 (A zero), measuring one square metre (approx. 1189 × 841 mm).
+The largest standard-size paper is A0 (A zero), measuring 1 square metre (about 1189 mm × 841 mm).
 A1 is half the size of a sheet of A0 (i.e., 594 mm × 841 mm), such that two sheets of A1 placed side by side are equal to one sheet of A0.
 A2 is half the size of a sheet of A1, and so forth.
 Common sizes used in the office and the home are A4 and A3 (A3 is the size of two A4 sheets).

 The density of paper ranges from 250 kg/m3 for tissue paper to 1500 kg/m3 for some specialty paper.
 Printing paper is about 800 kg/m3.

+In marketing and branding, paper weight (grammage) is used to influence consumer perception through haptic feedback.
+Research in sensory marketing indicates that heavier paper stock is often associated with higher perceived quality, professional reliability, and brand prestige than lighter alternatives.